GallTech/rag-lab/README.md

 2. Deep dive into RAG & AI – Explore the architecture, components, and best practices of retrieval-augmented generation systems.
 3. Practical research assistant – Maintain a weekly-updated RAG pipeline of the latest AI research to both learn from and stay current with the field.

-Each top-level folder represents a functional stage in the pipeline.
+Each top-level folder in the repository represents a functional stage in the pipeline.
 The lab ingests ~200,000 AI research papers from **SharePoint**, **OpenAlex**, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.
 Each month I will add the latest available papers.

 - **Flexible LLM backends**: OpenAI’s ChatGPT, Google Gemini, or local models.
 - **Interchangeable components**: Ingestion, embedding, vector storage, retrieval orchestration, and LLM reasoning are decoupled.